oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 This specification allows both, digital signatures using asymmetric cryptography, and Message Authentication Codes (MAC) to be used to protect Client Attestation JWTs.
 Implementers should only use MACs to secure the integrity of Client Attestations JWTs if they fully understand the risks of MACs when compared to digital signatures and especially the requirements of their use-case scenarios.
 These use-cases typically represent deployments where the Client Attester and Authorization Server have a trust relationship and the possibility to securely exchange keys out of band or are the same entity and no other entity needs to verify the Client Attestations.
 We expect most deployments to use digital signatures for the protection of Client Attestations, and implementers SHOULD default to digital signatures if they are unsure.

+# Relation to RATS

+The Remote Attestation Procedures (RATS) architecture defined by {{RFC9334}} has some commonalities to this document.
+The flow specified in this specification relates to the "Passport Model" in RATS.
+However, while the RATS ecosystem gives explicit methods and values how the RATS Attester proves itself to the Verifier, this is deliberately out of scope for Attestation-Based Client Authentication.
+Additionally, the terminology between RATS and OAuth is different:

+- a RATS "Attester" relates to an OAuth "Client"
+- a RATS "Relying Party" relates to an OAuth "Authorization Server or Resource Server"
+- a RATS "Verifier" relates to the "Client Attester" defined in this specification
+- a RATS "Attestion Result" relates to the "Client Attestation JWT" defined by this specification
+- a RATS "Endorser", "Reference Value Provider", "Endorsement", "Evidence" and "Policies and Reference Values" are out of scope for this specification

 # IANA Considerations